ledererd/ledererd.github.io/openstack16-101-workshop/04_exercise3.md

 +---------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-You'll notice that the IP address that was created is in the public range (10 network).
-Next we'll allocate the *floating ip* to the instance:
+You'll notice that the IP address that was created is in the public range (10 network):

 ```
 (user1) [stack@undercloud ~]$ openstack floating ip list